Jean Jules Verdenal: Verdenal in publications

 In the early 1970s George Watson made trips to France to learn more about Verdenal from his military record, his family and friends.
 Watson's article, "Quest for a Frenchman," published in 1976, presented his discoveries.

-James E. Miller, who felt that there was a personal meaning The Waste Land, had his attention drawn to Peter and Knight.
+James E. Miller, who felt that there was a personal meaning to The Waste Land, had his attention drawn to Peter and Knight.
 Miller expanded upon Peter's essays and his book, T. S. Eliot's Personal Waste Land, was published in 1977.

 In 1998 Miller wrote about Verdenal's letters to Eliot (not available to him or to the public until 1988 when Valerie Eliot published letters by and to Eliot in the first volume of an intended series.)

 Claudio Perinot, wanting to expand the scant knowledge about Verdenal, interviewed Verdenal's nephew in 1994.
 Perinot's findings were published in 1996.

 In 2005 Miller also had a biography of Eliot published.
 In the biography (covering the years 1888–1922) Miller provided a synopsis of Watson's and Perinot's findings and the contents of Verdenal's letters to Eliot.

 Claudio Perinot continued his research on Jean Verdenal and, in 2008, published further information concerning the Frenchman's cultural and family background; for the first time, the precise cause of Verdenal's death was also made known.
 Then, in 2011, Perinot published a composite micro-biography of Eliot's French friend, based on previously unpublished documents, such as obituary notices, photographs, letters, and reminiscences of the people who knew Jean Verdenal.